-How has your career developed since joining Mott MacDonald as a graduate?
+How has your career developed since being a graduate?

 I started in the Reading office as part of a new tunnelling team in 2013, working on a number of large-scale wastewater tunnelling tender designs.
 Since then I have developed experience in areas such as building information modelling, tunnel lining calculations and multidisciplinary design reviews, all of which have helped me to see the connections between different types of engineering.

-What is the best thing about working at Mott MacDonald?
+What is the best thing about working with?

 The variety of projects, roles and opportunities we all have with Mott MacDonald.
 Lunch time presentations profile projects and share experience across the group demonstrating the diversity of schemes in size, location and sector, and there are placement opportunities for inter-divisional and overseas secondments.
 The company culture encourages us all to get involved.
 In the past two years I have had the chance to enter the internal Mott MacDonald competitions; enabling graduates to present business ideas for director sponsored funding and run our projects.
 I have also attended: training courses including confined spaces, British Tunnelling Society conferences and been on site visits to see other live tunnel projects.